wotbrew/relic/README.md

 See, boring.

-You manipulate data in tables with the [`transact`](#transact-reference) function.
+You manipulate your database with the [`transact`](#transact-reference) function.
 This just returns a new database.
 Plain old functional programming, no surprises.
 ```clojure
 (def db (rel/transact {} [:insert :Customer {:id 42, :name "bob"} {:id 43, :name "alice"}])